microsoft/WhatTheHack/099-IoTEdge/Student/Challenge-05.md

 ## Taking it Further

 There are other What The Hack hackathons that explore using data in a data lake for other purposes like data warehousing, machine learning.
-Below are recommended follow-up hackathons to keep learning:
+Below are some recommended follow-up hackathons to keep learning:

 1. [This Old Data Warehouse](https://github.com/microsoft/WhatTheHack/tree/master/019-ThisOldDataWarehouse)
 2. [Databricks Intro ML](https://github.com/microsoft/WhatTheHack/tree/master/008-DatabricksIntroML)